Sweden

 • International Education Standards

 The Auditors Act of 2001 (as amended 2018) outlines the initial and continuing professional development (IPD and CPD, respectively) requirements for auditors authorized to perform statutory audits.
-At a minimum, all auditors are required to complete at least 100 hours of verifiable CPD in a five-year period which are verified by the Revisorsinspektionen.
+At a minimum, all auditors are required to complete at least 100 hours of verifiable CPD in a five-year period which are verified by the Revisorsinspektionen (RI) – Swedish Inspectorate of Auditors.

 FAR offers qualifications such as authorized accounting consultants (AAC), authorized tax advisors (ATA) and authorized payroll consultants (APC) to professionals that meet certain education and work experience criteria and they must also pass specialized examinations.
 FAR also licenses auditors who audit financial companies.
-In order to attain and maintain such a license, the auditor must certain criteria, i.e, relevant audit experience and CPD within the financial sector.
-Due to an agreement between FAR and Finansinspektionen (Sweden’s financial supervisory authority), this license is mandatory.
+To attain and maintain such a license, the auditor must meet certain criteria, i.e., relevant audit experience and CPD within the financial sector.
+An agreement between FAR and Finansinspektionen (Sweden's financial supervisory authority) makes this license is mandatory.

 • International Standards on Auditing